SlyCyberLab/slytech-blog/_posts/2026-03-24-building-a-splunk-siem-lab-part-2.md

 ## What I Took Away From This

 The searches themselves aren't complicated.
 The thinking behind them is what matters.
-Understanding why you bin by time instead of counting totals, why you include the source address, why you set a threshold instead of alerting on every failure — that's the detection engineering mindset.
+Understanding why you bin by time instead of counting totals, why you include the source address, why you set a threshold instead of alerting on every failure, that's the detection engineering mindset.

 Building this in a lab with real data makes that thinking stick in a way that no course or certification can replicate.
 I ran the attacks, I saw the events, I built the detection that would have caught them.